Task-Force-Sentinel/TFS/README.md

 "jetelain","Gundy, Riouken, Raspu"
 based on https://github.com/jetelain/cTab - GNU General Public License v2.0

-you can find the DPSO Version at https://github.com/DPSO/cTab-1
+you can find the TFS Version at tbd

 (I know I forgot a few, I will work on getting those mentions put in)